Responsibilities of Work Study Student Employee

 - Payroll Direct Deposit Authorization (requires a voided check and/or a savings deposit slip)

 You will need to bring current identification documents such as your driver's license, social security card, birth certificate, passport, etc.

-IMPORTANT: W-2s will be mailed to the home address listed on webBASIS.
+IMPORTANT: W-2s will be mailed to the home address listed on WorkDay.
 To verify your home address, please do the following:

-- Log into webBASIS with your UARK ID and password
+- Log into WorkDay with your UARK ID and password

-- From the main menu, click the link entitled "My Personal Data"
+- From the homepage, click the Personal Information icon

 Work with your supervisor